Skip to main content

 Typing indicators

-The streamer shows Discord typing indicators (channel.typing()) when the agent is working but not producing text — typically during tool execution.
-This happens in the editor loop: when the interval fires and the stale flag is false (no new text), but the stream hasn’t ended yet, the editor sends a typing indicator instead of editing the message.
-Before each stream_to_channel() call, the bot also sends an initial channel.typing() to show activity while the first tokens arrive.
+The streamer shows Discord typing indicators (channel.typing()) when the agent is working but not producing text — typically between tool executions.
+This happens in the editor loop: when the interval fires, no status message is active, and the stale flag is false (no new text), the editor sends a typing indicator instead of editing the message.
+During active tool use or thinking, the ephemeral status message handles visibility instead.
+Before each stream_to_channel() call, the bot sends an initial channel.typing().
+Then, immediately after starting the editor task, the streamer shows a “Thinking…” status message — before the API sends its first SSE event.
+This eliminates the dead zone between client.query() and the first event where only the typing indicator was visible.
+When the real thinking_start event arrives, _set_status sees the same label and keeps the timer running without resetting it.
+If text arrives first (no thinking phase), the text handler clears the status automatically.

 Interrupt on new message